Statements of Intent

 Within core PE, lessons are sequenced so that students develop and focus on a core skill for that sport (e.g a drop shot in badminton) by isolating the skill, refining it and then applying it to conditioned practices.
 Only when a range of skills have been developed, practised and refined will the students experience the full context version of the sport.

-Students who opt for Sport Science during Key Stage 4 should expect to develop their understanding and love of sport from a Sport Science perspective.
+Students who opt for Sport Studies during Key Stage 4 should expect to develop their understanding and love of sport from a Sport Studies perspective.
 Key topics are covered with students developing knowledge and understanding of how to work with elite performers in a range of focused units to include assignment work and an exam.
-These include:

 During lessons students experience interleaving regularly in order to retrieve and retain knowledge of previously taught topics.
 The units within the course all interlink naturally and students are encouraged to work synoptically within lessons.
 Students typically record key knowledge using structured materials such as flipped learning mats, bullet pointed notes, worksheets, mind maps and practice exam questions along with model answers.
-Students’ classwork is filed in folders that have sections for each of the units covered.
-This becomes a great resource for both exam preparation and assignment work.
+Students’ are then challenged to work collaboratively to increase their engagement in lessons.

-Students naturally progress onto a Level 3 Sport Science course or A Level PE following successful completion of OCR Sport Science at Key Stage 4.
+Students naturally progress onto a Level 3 Sport Science course or A Level PE following successful completion of OCR Sport Studies at Key Stage 4.

 Students who excel in PE have the opportunity to extend learning by:

-• Using Answer PErfect to further develop knowledge and understanding
+Using word wall to further develop knowledge and understanding

 Students are encouraged to develop employability skills by;